socket-mesh/client-server/packages/server/README.md

-# SocketCluster server
+# SocketMesh server
-Minimal server module for SocketCluster.
+Minimal server module for SocketMesh.

-This is a stand-alone server module for SocketCluster.
+This is a stand-alone server module for SocketMesh.
 SocketCluster's protocol is backwards compatible with the SocketCluster protocol.

 ## Setting up